shengyanli1982/orbit/README.md

 ## 5. Custom Router Group

-Custom router group is a very useful feature, you can use it to register a custom router group.
-You can use it to register a custom router group for `demo` service.
+The custom router group feature in `orbit` allows you to register a custom router group for the `demo` service.
+For example, you can register routes like `/demo` and `/demo/test`.

-**eg:** `/demo` and `/demo/test`

 **Example**